inkyblackness/imgui-go-examples/README.md

   * `renderers` contains code for creating the main font texture, rendering imgui draw data.
 For example using: [OpenGL](https://github.com/go-gl/gl) (both v2.1 (fixed pipe) and v3.2 (shaders))
   * `demo` contains the common example code.

+## Running examples

+Some platforms and/or renderers may require dedicated build flags to be passed.
+Each example comes with a separate `README.md` that describes how to run them.

+> Build flags are used in order to avoid compiling all the libraries at once.

 ## License

 The project is available under the terms of the **New BSD License** (see LICENSE file).